 The Abu Garcia Revo SX is also a leader in this metric.
 Its oversized bail roller and unique, angled lip on the spool made us almost forget what it was like to deal with twisted, tangled lines.
 But many other reels were worthy in this metric as well, including the Okuma Ceymar C-30 and the KastKing Centron.
 Both had great oscillation, which improved line lay on the spool.
 If you're looking for better line control, one of these reels won't disappoint.

 While this isn't the most exciting metric to talk about, it plays a significant role in a reel's performance.
 Depending on the material, you can get a lighter, stronger, and higher-performance reel.
 Add to that, the construction may be what determines if a reel lasts ten days or ten years.
 We saw a lot of differentiation within this metric among the models we tested.

 The true king of construction, though, is the Abu Garcia Revo SX.
 Built with a unique carbon body, this reel provided an incredible feel and fighting power.
 Of course, one would expect high-quality construction in a model priced this high.
 Other standouts for durable and quality construction include the Daiwa, Penn Pursuit III, and Pflueger President.

-A reel alone can't catch you more fish, but selecting the right one can give you the upper hand.
+A reel alone can't catch you more fish, but selecting the right one can surely give you the upper hand.
 One of the most important things to consider when selecting a new reel to purchase is the environment you're planning on fishing.
 Are you looking to do a lot of lake fishing, mostly ocean fishing, or a little of both?
 Whatever it is, there's a reel here designed just for you.
 We hope this article will help you in your search for the perfect reel.
 So, plan the next fishing adventure, pack your gear, and make it a trip to remember.